MIM-0014/My-First-work-in-github/README.md

 # My-First-work-in-github
-This is my first GIt Repository.
+This is my first Git Repository.
 <br>
-And i'm start with python .
+And i'm start with python.